-I am the co-author of two textbooks, one on the structure of modern English (now in its second edition) and one on the history of English (now in its third edition), as well as the author of monographs on aspect, pragmatic markers, comment clauses, and lexicalization.
+I am the co-author of three textbooks, one on the structure of modern English (now in its second edition), one on the history of English (now in its third edition), and one on English historical linguistics, as well as the author of monographs on aspect, pragmatic markers, comment clauses, and lexicalization.
 I have edited several collections of papers, including the two-volume English Historical Linguistics: An International Handbook (reprinted, with revisions, in 5 paperback versions in 2017).
-I have just published an edited textbook on English Historical Linguistics: Perspectives and Approaches as well as a monograph on The Evolution of Pragmatic Markers in English: Pathways to Change, both published by Cambridge University Press.
+I am co-editor of English Language and Linguistics (Cambridge University Press).

-I teach undergraduate courses in the Structure of Modern English (ENGL 330 and 331), the History of the English Language (ENGL 318 and 319), Grammar and Usage (ENGL 321), and Stylistics (ENGL 322).
-Recent Majors seminars (ENGL 489) has focused on Corpus Approaches to Change in Present-day English and Corpus Linguistics and Prescriptivism.
-With a colleague in Linguistics, I co-teach a first-year course on Language Myths (ENGL/LING 140).
+I teach undergraduate courses in the Structure of Modern English (ENGL 330 and 331), the History of the English Language (ENGL 318 and 319), Grammar and Usage (ENGL 321), English Corpus Linguistics (ENGL 324), and Stylistics (ENGL 322).
+A recent majors seminar (ENGL 489) focused on Corpus Linguistics and Prescriptivism.
+With a colleague in Linguistics, I co-teach a first-year course on “Challenging Language Myths” (ENGL/LING 140).

-My recent graduate seminars have concerned Historical Pragmatics, Pragmatic Markers, Literary Pragmatics, and Grammaticalization.
+My graduate seminars have concerned Historical Pragmatics, Pragmatic Markers, Literary Pragmatics, and Grammaticalization.